yracine/device-type.myautomatic/README.md

 /*******************************************************************************************************************/

-8) (optional) After instantiation of MyAutomatic Objects, you can edit its preferences and set your home address for presence purposes.
+<b>8) (optional) After instantiation of MyAutomatic Objects, you can edit its preferences and set your home
+address for presence purposes</b>

 /*******************************************************************************************************************/